Free early education for three and four year olds

 If you are accessing additional charges for your care you may also be eligible for tax free childcare or other government support shown on the website.

 When is my child entitled to a free place?

-- If your child's birthday is between 1 January - 31 March, apply in this period to access a 30 hours place from the start of the summer term (after Easter)
+- If your child's third birthday is between 1 January - 31 March, apply in this period to access a 30 hours place from the start of the summer term (after Easter)

-- If your child's birthday is between 1 April - 31 August, apply in this period to access a 30 hours place from the start of the autumn term (from September)
+- If your child's third birthday is between 1 April - 31 August, apply in this period to access a 30 hours place from the start of the autumn term (from September)

-- If your child's birthday is between 1 September and 31 December, apply in this period to access a 30 hours place from the start of the spring term (from January).
+- If your child's third birthday is between 1 September and 31 December, apply in this period to access a 30 hours place from the start of the spring term (from January).

 Please use our online directory to choose an approved provider who offers 30 hours places.

 If you are interested in taking up the offer with a provider not shown in the directory, email us at firstname.lastname@example.org or call 020 3373 0980.